 I often brainstormed with David Garfinkel, copy-writing genius and budding screenwriter, and late, great John Cantu, the San Francisco comedy legend.
 John could find something funny in anything.
 Garfinkel has a great mind for inserting a sales message or a dramatic

 Hollywood scene.
-My talent is creating a talk out of conversation, adding a great opening line, highlighting the key points, and adding structure to it.
+My talent is creating a talk out of a conversation, adding a great opening line, highlighting the key points, and adding structure to it.

 The three of us got together one Boxing Day (that’s December 26th, for you non-British.)
 John was just out of the hospital after serious cancer surgery.
 We asked him to describe his experiences.
-He told us about his first symptoms and being sent for a blood test.
+He told us about his first symptoms and going for a blood test.
 John, who is over 6 ft, said, “The first thing I noticed was that I was the shortest man in line.
 I was also the only one not wearing high heels and lipstick.”
 “That’s because Tuesday is transgender night,” the doctor said.

 Two minutes into John’s account, we were laughing so hard that I stopped him.
 “John, this is going to be your next speech.
 Let me get the tape recorder and start all over!”
 As we listened, David Garfinkel kept adding dramatic effects.
 When John finished, we had the foundation for a speech called “Laughing All the Way to the Hospital.”
 It was full of human interest, funny and poignant.
 John Cantu is the “everyman” in movies who takes whatever life hands him with good humor and no complaints.

 John told about lying on a gurney, waiting to be wheeled into surgery.
-“I’m a street-smart blue collar guy,” he said, “and I’ve never been in a situation I couldn’t talk my way out of or run away from.
+“I’m a street-smart blue-collar guy,” he said, “and I’ve never been in a situation I couldn’t talk my way out of or run away from.
 Then a woman comes up and asks if I’m okay.
 ‘To be honest, m’am, I’m a lot more apprehensive than I thought I would be.’
 She took my hand.
 ‘Don’t worry.
 We’re going to take really good care of you.’
 Suddenly, I felt better.”

 “Whenever you give this speech to health care workers,” I told him, “call it ‘The Touch of Her Hand’!”

-In his talk, John created 62 different individual characters, a whole busload of people, a hospital full of medical workers, and an hallucinatory spaceship full of aliens in green hospital scrubs.
+In his talk, John created 62 different individual characters, a whole busload of people, a hospital full of medical workers, and a hallucinatory spaceship full of aliens in green hospital scrubs.
 And his lesson learned: Nothing is so bad that it can’t be funny!

 Our collaboration on John’s speech was so exciting that we transcribed the tape and turned the experience into an NSA seminar.
 We built a set on stage, replicating my living room with hotel furniture.
 Then we re-enacted the whole thing, freezing the action every now and then so moderator Janelle Barlow could point out what techniques we used in an incredible learning experience.